 How to Spend One Day in Ella

-The Nine Arch Bridge
+The Nine Arches Bridge

 Bear in mind that it is a working bridge, and that trains periodically pass through its tracks.
-The sound of the train will reach you well before it arrives, so keep an ear out and be ready to move out of the way when it goes by!
+The sound of the train will reach you well before it arrives, so keep an ear out and be ready to move out of the tracks when it goes by!

 Ravana Falls looks its best during periods of rain, this is also when the water is at its most powerful however, so take care while walking across the rocks as they can get pretty slippery!